intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 RSWG wherever possible, without ceding its responsibility to provide appropriate review of RSWG proposals.

-The voting members of the RSAB shall be as follows:

-* One delegate representing the IETF stream, appointed by the IESG
+* The IETF chair or their delegate appointed by the IESG
-* One delegate representing the IAB stream, appointed by the IAB
+* The IAB chair or their delegate appointed by the IAB
-* One delegate representing the IRTF stream, appointed by the IRTF Chair
+* The IRTF chair or their delegate appointed by the IRTF Chair
-* The Independent Submissions Editor {{RFC8730}}
+* The Independent Submissions Editor {{RFC8730}} or their delegate
 * The RFC Series Consulting Editor

 The appointing bodies shall determine their own processes for appointing